 Supervised classifier learning requires data with class labels.
 In many applications, procuring class labels can be costly.
-For example, to learn diagnostic models experts may need to read many historical cases.
-To learn document classifiers experts may need read many documents and assign them labels.
-To learn customer response models, consumers may have to be given costly incentives to reveal their preferences.
+For example, to train diagnostic models experts may need to read many historical cases.
+To train document classifiers experts may need to read many documents and assign them labels.
+To train customer response models, consumers may have to be given costly incentives to reveal their preferences.

-Active sampling processes data incrementally, using the model learned "so far" to select particularly helpful additional training examples for labeling.
-When successful, active sampling methods reduce the number of instances that must be labeled to achieve a particular level of accuracy.
-Most existing methods and particularly empirical approaches for active learning address classification problems-they assume the task is to assign cases to one of a fixed number of classes.
+Active learning acquires labeled data incrementally, using the model learned "so far" to select particularly helpful additional training examples for labeling.
+When successful, active learning methods reduce the number of instances that must be labeled to achieve a particular level of accuracy.
+Most existing methods and particularly empirical approaches for active learning address classification problems-they assume the task is to assign cases to one class (from a fixed set of classes).

-Many applications, however, require more then simple classification.
+Many applications, however, require more than simple classification.
 In particular, probability estimates are central in decision theory, allowing a decision maker to incorporate costs/benefits for evaluating alternatives.
-For example, in target marketing the estimated probability that a customer will respond to an offer is combined with the estimated profit (Zadrozny and Elkan, 2001) to evaluate various offer propositions.
-Other applications require ranking of cases, to improve consumer response rate to offer propositions, as well as to add flexibility for user processing.
-For example, documents can be ranked by their probability of being of interest to the user, and offers to consumers may be presented/proposed in order of the probability of purchase or of the expected benefit to the seller.
-We therefore focus on learning class probability estimation (CPE) models.
+For example, in targeted marketing the estimated probability that a customer will respond to an offer is combined with the estimated profit (Zadrozny & Elkan, 2001) to evaluate various offer propositions.
+Other applications require ranking cases by the likelihood of class membership, to improve the response rate to offer propositions, or to add flexibility for user processing.1 For example, documents can be ranked by their probability of being of interest to the user, and offers to consumers may be presented/proposed in order of the probability of purchase or of the expected benefit to the seller.
+For these reasons we focus on learning class probability estimation (CPE) models.